-- Graft vs. the host disease: In this case, the patient’s white blood cells essentially do their job too well.
-Viewing the implanted cells as foreign, the patient’s white blood cells will then attack the stem cells.
+- Graft versus host disease: In this case, the patient’s white blood cells essentially do their job too well.
+Viewing the implanted cells as foreign, the patient’s white blood cells then attack the stem cells.
 Many different body parts and organs may bear the brunt of this internal warfare.
-Steroids are an option to desensitize the immune system are a viable option, but that also means that the immune system is weakened to other legitimate threats as well.
+Steroids are an option to desensitize the immune system and are a viable option, but that also means that the immune system is weakened to other legitimate threats as well.

 - Pain: This is usually not a long-lasting side effect.
 Pain can affect the recipient both in the area where the stem cells are drawn from or where they are injected.

 What Does the Future Hold for Stem Cell Therapy for Cancer?